assyrianic/CompTutoringNotes/TutoringNotesForJava.md

 Our code is now the most organized it can be.
 We've effectively organized the code to retrieve a specific number of inputs after alerting the user to do so, perform calculations of the retrieved input, and then display the computation back to the user.
 Try finding repetitive code in a different example, and think about how you might refactor it using methods.

+## Separation of Concerns

+    What it is: The idea that different parts of a program should handle different aspects of functionality.
+For example, UI code should be separate from the logic or data manipulation.
+    Why it’s important: Helps students understand how to organize code into different modules or classes based on their roles.
+Improves readability, testability, and maintainability.
+    Example: Separate business logic from presentation in a basic MVC (Model-View-Controller) pattern.

+## Code Refactoring Techniques

+    Concept: Refactoring is the process of restructuring existing code without changing its external behavior to improve readability, structure, or performance.
+    Why It’s Important: Clean code is easier to maintain and extend, and refactoring helps avoid technical debt.
+    Application: Teach students common refactoring patterns such as extracting classes, simplifying conditionals, or breaking down large methods.
+Use examples like:
+        Extract Method (splitting large methods into smaller, reusable ones) Inline Variable (removing unnecessary local variables)
+        Replace Magic Numbers (with named constants)
 ---